-Welcome to the Jungle... a flight, a drive and one amazing boat ride takes Changers into the Peruvian Jungle by way of the mighty Amazon river to the village of Chino, Peru.
+Welcome to the Jungle... a flight, a drive, and one amazing boat ride takes Changers into the Peruvian Jungle by way of the mighty Amazon River to the village of Chino, Peru.
 Here the local community is waiting for you to join them as we work together to build their beautiful new high school campus.

-Community activist, Dolly Beaver, and her organization Angels of the Amazon (AoA) have worked in the region for over 30 years serving the underserved by promoting health, education and the empowerment of women.
+Community activist, Dolly Beaver, and her organization Angels of the Amazon (AoA) have worked in the region for over 30 years serving the underserved by promoting health, education, and the empowerment of women.
 As part of their education initiatives, AoA wanted to see the students of Chino Village have local access to quality education opportunities after elementary school.
 In this village, the government had only provided an elementary school.
 Dolly mobilized the community and together they opened a makeshift high school in a communal building.
 The Chino community's dedication to providing a high school education for their children gained the attention of the Ministry of Education, and eventually certified government teachers were sent on rotation to Chino High School.
-In order to be successful long term, AoA knew they would need dedicated infrastructure and additional resources in the form of a complete high school campus.
-In 2014, AoA sent an application to BTCV asking for education focused development aid to help them accomplish this dream.
+To be successful long term, AoA knew they would need dedicated infrastructure and additional resources in the form of a complete high school campus.
+In 2014, AoA sent an application to BTCV asking for education-focused development aid to help them accomplish this dream.

-The BTCV Board of Directors sent site evaluators to Chino village to conduct an onsite needs analysis based on interviews with community leaders, teachers, parents and students.
+The BTCV Board of Directors sent site evaluators to Chino village to conduct an onsite needs analysis based on interviews with community leaders, teachers, parents, and students.
 It was obvious from these first interactions that the Chino Community was fully committed to partnering with BTCV for a sustainable solution for education for their kids.

 Site evaluators took into consideration the catastrophic flooding that had hit the region in years past and would inevitably happen again one day.
-This issue of flooding was among the primary problems related to access for education year round.
-At the time, the only dedicated educational facility in the village was a government elementary school that was not built to account for even the normal flooding that occurs with the large seasonal changes in river stage.
-Unfortunately, this rendered the elementary school unusable for months at a time each year during the high water season - and then after the flooding subsided because of needed clean up and repairs.
+This issue of flooding was among the primary problems related to access to education year-round.
+At the time, the only dedicated educational facility in the village was a government elementary school that was not built to account for even the normal flooding that occurs with the large seasonal changes in the river stage.
+Unfortunately, this rendered the elementary school unusable for months at a time each year during the high water season - and then after the flooding subsided because of needed cleanup and repairs.
 As a result, students in the village were often not able to keep up with the expected educational requirements and milestones.
 Fortunately, the Chino community had the foresight and commitment to donate land for the high school project that was a quarter mile back from the river's edge and on high ground.